SvOlli/sorbus/doc/README_release.txt

 The filesystem image containing a CP/M-65 installation for the Native system.

-sorbus-computer-native_alpha_full.uf2:
+sorbus-computer-native_alpha_picotoool.uf2:
 This image contains all data for the Native system in one file: firmware, kernel and filesystem image.
+Only works when using picotool for loading.

+For uploading the native firmware on the Sorbus the following order is
+suggested:
+- sorbus-computer-native_cpmfs.uf2
+- sorbus-computer-native_kernel.uf2
+- sorbus-computer-native_alpha.uf2